MissStrong/ICS2O_Quad_4_2020-2021/Notes/17 - Style Guide for P5.js.md

 }
 ```

 Good comments help make your code clear when it's not obvious what is going on.
 They can help explain your thinking so that someone reading it can understand how it works.
-Here is an example:
+&nbsp;

 ### ✓